truenas/documentation/content/_includes/TNHardwareGuide.md

 A SAS expander (a port multiplier or splitter) enables each SAS port on a controller card to service many disks.
 You find SAS expanders only on the drive backplane of servers or JBODs with more than twelve drive bays.
 For example, a [TrueNAS JBOD that eclipses 90 drives]({{< relref "ES102BSG.md" >}}) in only four rack units of space is not possible without SAS expanders.
-Imagine how many eight-port HBAs you would need to access 90 drives without SAS expanders.
+Imagine how many eight-port HBAs you need to access 90 drives without SAS expanders.

 While SAS expanders, designed for SAS disks, can often support SATA disks via the SATA Tunneling Protocol or STP, we still prefer SAS disks for reasons mentioned in the NL-SAS section above (SATA disks function on a SAS-based backplane).
-Note that the opposite is not true: you cannot use a SAS drive in a port designed for SATA drives.
+Remember that you cannot use a SAS drive in a port designed for SATA drives.

 ### Storage Device Cooling

 A much-cited study floating around the Internet asserts that drive temperature has little impact on drive reliability.
-The study makes for a great headline or conversation starter, but carefully reading the report indicates that the drives were tested under optimal environmental conditions.
+The study makes for a great headline or conversation starter, but carefully reading the report indicates that they tested the drives under optimal environmental conditions.
 The average temperature that a well-cooled spinning hard disk reaches in production is around 28 °C, and [one study](https://en.wikibooks.org/wiki/Minimizing_Hard_Disk_Drive_Failure_and_Data_Loss/Environmental_Control) found that disks experience twice the number of failures for every 12 °C increase in temperature.
-Before adding drive cooling that often comes with added noise (especially on older systems), know that you risk throwing money away by running a server in a data center or closet without noticing that the internal cooling fans are set to their lowest setting.
+Before adding drive cooling that often comes with added noise (especially on older systems), know that you risk throwing money away by running a server in a data center or closet without noticing that the internal cooling fans are at their lowest setting.
 Pay close attention to drive temperature in any chassis that supports 16 or more drives, especially if they are exotic, high-density designs.
 Every chassis has certain areas that are warmer for whatever reason.
-Watch for fan failures and the tendency for some models of 8TB drives to run hotter than other drive capacities.
+Watch for fan failures and the tendency for some models of 8 TB drives to run hotter than other drive capacities.
-In general, try to keep drive temperatures below the drive specification provided by vendor.
+In general, try to keep drive temperatures below the drive specification provided by the vendor.

 ## Memory, CPU, and Network Considerations

 ### Memory Sizing

 TrueNAS has higher memory requirements than many Network Attached Storage solutions for good reason: it shares [dynamic random-access memory](https://en.wikipedia.org/wiki/Dynamic_random-access_memory) (DRAM or simply RAM) between sharing services, add-on plugins, jails, and virtual machines, and sophisticated read caching.
-RAM rarely goes unused on a TrueNAS system and enough RAM is key to maintaining peak performance.
+RAM rarely goes unused on a TrueNAS system, and enough RAM is vital to maintaining peak performance.
-You should have at least 8 GB of RAM for basic TrueNAS operations with up to eight drives.
+You should have 8 GB of RAM for basic TrueNAS operations with up to eight drives.
 Other use cases each have distinct RAM requirements:

 * Add 1 GB for each drive added after eight to benefit most use cases.
 * Add extra RAM (in general) if more clients will connect to the TrueNAS system.
-A 20 TB pool backing lots of high-performance VMs over iSCSI might need more RAM than a 200 TB pool storing archival data.
-If using iSCSI to back VMs, plan to use at least 16 GB of RAM for reasonable performance and 32 GB or more for optimal performance.
+A 20 TB pool backing many high-performance VMs over iSCSI might need more RAM than a 200 TB pool storing archival data.
+If using iSCSI to back up VMs, plan to use at least 16 GB of RAM for good performance and 32 GB or more for optimal performance.
-* Add 2 GB of RAM for directory services for the winbind internal cache.
+* Add 2 GB of RAM for directory services for the Winbind internal cache.
-* Add more RAM as required for plugins and jails as each has specific application RAM requirements.
+* Add more RAM for plugins and jails, as each has specific application RAM requirements.
 * Add more RAM for virtual machines with a guest operating system and application RAM requirements.
 * Add the suggested 5 GB per TB of storage for deduplication that depends on an in-RAM deduplication table.
 * Add approximately 1 GB of RAM (conservative estimate) for every 50 GB of L2ARC in your pool.
 Attaching an L2ARC drive to a pool uses some RAM, too.
 ZFS needs metadata in ARC to know what data is in L2ARC.